paladisco/zf-basecamp/README.md

-# basecamp.php
+# zf-basecamp

-Lightweight multi-paradigm PHP (JSON) client for the new [Basecamp API](https://github.com/37signals/bcx-api).
+Lightweight Zend Framework compatible client for the new [Basecamp API](https://github.com/37signals/bcx-api).

-Many thanks to Sandeep Shetty, whose [Shopify client](https://github.com/sandeepshetty/shopify.php) provided the inspiration and much of the code for this project.
+The library is largely based on the work of Ben Dunlap who created the basic Library of which most of the credit here goes to him and to Sandeep Shetty, whose [Shopify client](https://github .com/sandeepshetty/shopify.php) provided the inspiration and much of the code for this project.

+I just took the whole thing and wrapped it into a nice Zend Framework compatible Library Class and wrapped some standard Basecamp API Calls into functions.

 ## Requirements